exasol/virtual-schemas/doc/development/static_code_analysis.md

 ### Code Duplication Check Exceptions

-The SQL dialects and the metadata readers that are part of them are in many parts quite similar.
+The SQL dialects and the metadata readers that are part of dialects are in many places quite similar.
 Most duplications are one-liners that configure the behavior of a SQL dialect.
 This can't be reduced any further without sacrificing self-documentation of dialects and proper abstraction.

 Even if the duplications are only configurations and they are small, the numbers add up.